The Treaty of Nice and the Convention on the Future of Europe

 a.
 Composition

-Since 2005 the Commission has comprised one Commissioner per Member State.
-The Council has the power to decide, acting unanimously, on the number of Commissioners and on arrangements for a rotation system, provided that each Commission reflects the demographic and geographical range of the Member States.
+Since 2005, as stipulated by the Treaty of Nice, the Commission’s College of Commissioners has comprised one Commissioner per Member State.
+The Council has the power to decide, acting unanimously, on the number of Commissioners and on arrangements for a Member State rotation system, ensuring that each College of Commissioners reflects the demographic and geographical range of the Member States.

 b.
 Internal organisation